 Emergency and Social Services

+Main Street Project’s emergency shelter and crisis services are designed to ensure emergency respite is available to those in distress without appointment.
+We offer safe, respectful and non-judgmental services to those who are homeless, displaced, experiencing mental health issues or substance use issues.
+Our doors are open to all.
 Community members may walk in, be referred by other agencies, or may be identified by the Street Patrol and directed to Main Street Project for shelter and other essentials.

-We offer protective care to our community through the Intoxicated Persons Detention Area (IPDA Centre), which supports intoxicated individuals into sobriety using a Harm Reduction approach, close monitoring and a supported release.
+We offer protective care to our community through the Intoxicated Persons Detention Area (IPDA Centre), which supports intoxicated individuals into sobriety using a harm reduction approach, close monitoring and a supported release.

 We aim to serve each person with safe and respectful services, following an initial transfer by Winnipeg Police Service officers or cadets.

 We’re constantly working towards the safest stay possible and are proud to be leaders in the provision of services to intoxicated persons.
 We offer one-on-one care to all participants and also provide them a non-criminalized experience with phone access, food services and extended supports for addictions and other challenges.